microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 Two new properties should be added in the json settings file:

 **initialPosition**: string.
-This set the initial horizontal and vertical position of the top-left corner of the window.
+This sets the initial horizontal and vertical position of the top-left corner of the window.
 This property follows a structure: "X value, Y value" and has following rules:

 1. All spaces will be ignored.

-2. Both X value and Y value are optional.
+2. Both X value and Y values are optional.
 If anyone of them is missing, or the value is invalid, system default value will be used.
 Examples:

        ", 1000" equals to (default, 1000)
        "1000, " equals to (1000, default)